-When you’re a teenager, a tad cocky about your flossing-and-brushing prowess, and a proud worshipper at the altar of Colgate, the last thing you want to hear is that you might need dentures by the time you’re thirty.
+When you’re in your teens, focused on your flossing and brushing, and are a proud worshipper at the altar of Colgate, the last thing you want to know is that you may need dentures by the time you’re thirty.

-Unfortunately, that’s the exact situation I found myself in one fateful November day.
+Unfortunately, that’s the exact case that happened to me in one October day.
 I was seventeen.
-It’d been a full year since I’d become a strict, low-fat, fruit-noshing raw vegan — led there by a cocktail of food allergies and dewy-eyed trust in people from the internet (bad idea is bad).
-Perhaps too distracted by my constant brain fog, perpetual shivering, and the clumps of hair making a mass exodus from my scalp, I’d failed to notice the prime victim of my lopsided diet: my teeth.
+It’d been a one complete year since I’d become a strict, low-fat, fruit-noshing raw vegan — led there by a cocktail of food allergies and dewy-eyed trust in people from the internet.
+Probably also distracted by my ongoing brain fog, perpetual shivering, and the clumps of hair making a mass exodus from my scalp, I’d failed to notice the prime victim of my diet: my teeth.

-Up until then, I had pleasant associations with the ol’ dental chair.
-My mouth had only ever seen one cavity — a fluke in an otherwise pleasing track record.
+Up until then, I had good associations with the ol’ dental chair.
+My mouth had only ever experienced one cavity — a fluke in an otherwise nice track record.
 I’d never missed a day of flossing.
-I’d never needed braces.
-For me, dentist visits were an opportunity for people to tell me nice things and make me feel good about myself, even if I’d gotten too old for their goodie drawer of parachute men and Lisa Frank stickers.
+I’d never worn braces.
+For me, dentist visits were a chance for others to tell me pleasant things and make me feel good about myself, even if I’d gotten too old for their goodie drawer of parachute men and Lisa Frank stickers.

-So when that familiar praise didn’t come, the blow was all the more devastating.
-After a series of “hmms” and heavy sighs, my dentist delivered the news: a grand total of sixteen cavities — more of an estimate, really, because the cavities-sprouting-from-cavities nature of the damage made it hard to count.
+So when those familiar compliments didn’t come, the blow was all the more hurtful.
+After a series of “hmms” and heavy sighs, my dentist spilled the news: a grand total of sixteen cavities — more of an estimate, really, because the cavities-sprouting-from-cavities nature of the damage made it difficult to count.
 Massive wear capped the surfaces of my back teeth, and my front ones were becoming translucent from enamel loss.
 Unsightly recession plagued my once-healthy gums.

-The dentist didn’t mince words when telling me he’d never seen someone so young with such a terrifying mouth — and it’d all happened in the span of one year.
+The dentist didn’t mince words when telling me he’d never seen someone so young with such a horrible mouth — and it’d all happened in just one year.

-The next few months involved five trips back to that same chair: four to drill the heck out of all the quadrants of my mouth, and one to grind down the misaligned bite I’d acquired from my new ceramic fillings.
-But that was only the beginning.
-Nearly as soon as I’d gotten the old cavities cleaned up, new ones started forming.
-My teeth continued their rapid decline.
+The next couple of months involved five appointments back in that same room: four to drill the quadrants of my mouth, and one to grind down the misaligned bite I’d acquired from my new ceramic fillings.
+But that was only the start.
+Just as soon as I’d gotten the old cavities cleaned up, new ones began appearing.
+My teeth continued their dramatic decline.
 The bacteria-filled “gum pockets” crawled deeper from bone loss.
 I knew a drill wasn’t going to be enough to save me.

 To this day, I’ve never seen a group of people with such rapidly imploding dental health as the raw vegans.
-Even studies of their pearly whites seem to confirm that.
-It’s like some sort of hazing ritual, in which the Cavity Fairy comes and sprinkles decay upon the mouths of new recruits.
-But the problems I encountered as a raw vegan were far from unique to meat-free, non-cooking mouths, and neither were the solutions I eventually found.
+Even research of their pearly whites seems to confirm that.
+It’s like some type of hazing ritual, in which the Cavity Fairy comes and sprinkles decay upon the mouths of new recruits.
+But the issues I faced as a raw vegan were far from unique to meat-free, non-cooking mouths, and neither were the solutions I finally found.
 For most of us, even those of a real food/primal/Paleo/ancestral persuasion, decades of subpar eating, overzealous brushing, and other teeth-harming practices have left us with some damage to fix.

 Zig-Zags and Prongs

-Let me make one thing clear: my road to healing wasn’t linear.
-It had lots of loop-de-loops and mistakes and nights spent staring in the mirror, lips rolled over my teeth, convincing myself I would still be an okay person if I looked like Gumby.
-There were moments after trying things I was sure should work — adding more calcium to my diet, cutting down on fruit, eating pounds of kale — where I almost threw in the towel and resigned to a life of oral misery.
+Let me clear something up: my journey to healing wasn’t linear.
+It had lots of loop-de-loops and failures and nights spent looking in the mirror, lips rolled over my teeth, convincing myself I would still be an okay person if I looked like Gumby.
+There were times after trying things I was sure must work — adding more calcium to my diet, cutting down on fruit, eating tons of kale — where I almost threw in the towel and resigned to a life of oral misery.

-But eventually, I went from embracing mainstream beliefs about dental health — that cavities can’t heal, that calcium is the biggest tooth-relevant nutrient, that candy and soda are the only foods you need to worry about — to doing a 180 on all those fronts, and feeling pretty confident in the ability for teeth to regenerate.
-For anyone out there who’s struggling with dental issues, no matter how severe, don’t give up hope.
+But finally, I went from embracing popular beliefs about dental health — that cavities can’t heal, that calcium is the biggest tooth-relevant nutrient, that candy and soda are the only foods you need to worry about — to doing a 180 on all those fronts, and feeling pretty confident in the ability for teeth to regenerate.
+For anyone out there who’s struggling with dental issues, no matter how harsh, don’t give up hope.

-Ultimately, my own tooth-healing saga, as accidental and fumbling as it was at the time, became something of a two-pronged approach.
+Eventually, my own tooth-healing story, as accidental and fumbling as it was at the time, became something of a two-pronged approach.
 The first prong was protecting my chompers from the outside in, minimizing sources of external damage.
 The second prong involved rebuilding my teeth internally, with many delicious things.
 (That prong was a lot more fun.)
 Here’s the full story.

 Protect and Defend

-In real-food circles, when you see an article about fermented foods, usually there are lots of exclamation points and pictures of beautiful bubbly sauerkraut, and testimonies about the slew of benefits those fermented things brought, and there is happiness.
+In real-food circles, when you see a story about fermented foods, typically there are lots of exclamation points and pictures of beautiful bubbly sauerkraut, and testimonies about the slew of benefits those fermented things brought, and there is happiness.
 So much happiness.
 For that reason, what I’m about to say might get me booed off the cyber-stage:

-Okay, that’s a bit hyperbolic, especially considering my teeth were already wrecked to begin with.
-But when I unveganized, as part of my early healing attempts, I went hog wild on all things kimchi and sauerkraut — convinced the beneficial bacteria would do something awesome for my teeth and hair and everything else on me that was broken.
+Okay, that’s a bit hyperbolic, especially taking into account my teeth were already wrecked to start with.
+But when I unveganized, as part of my early healing attempts, I went hog wild on all things kimchi and sauerkraut — convinced the beneficial bacteria would do something awesome for my teeth and hair and everything else on me that was damaged.

-What happened instead was pain, and lots of it.
-I used to sit at the kitchen table with a heaping bowl of gingery, zangy, raw, delightful kimchi, convinced it was the best thing I could be forking into my mouth.
-A few bites in, my mouth would seize up with sharp, dagger-like pain, evocative of what it might feel like to give birth through one’s jaw while also being electrocuted.
-The pain was so bad that it made “dentures by the time you’re thirty” sound like a pretty good idea.
+What happened instead was ache, and lots of it.
+I used to sit at the kitchen table with a heaping bowl of gingery, zangy, raw, delightful kimchi, convinced it was the best thing I could be putting into my mouth.
+A few bites in, my mouth would seize up with sharp, acute ache, evocative of what it might feel like to give birth through one’s jaw while also being electrocuted.
+The pain was so terrible that it made “dentures by the time you’re thirty” sound like a rather nice idea.

-Perhaps it was my raging kimchi addiction that kept me blind to reality, but it took months of wincing before I realized those fermented veggies were making my teeth more sensitive, and worsening the damage I was desperately trying to fix.
-And after a little research, it was easy to see why: sauerkraut and kimchi have a pH of about 3.5, making them extremely acidic upon contact with your chompers — and capable of chewing through enamel with the best of ‘em.
+Maybe it was my raging kimchi addiction that kept me blind to reality, but it took months of wincing before I understood those fermented veggies were making my teeth more sensitive, and worsening the damage I was desperately trying to fix.
+And after a little studying, it was simple to see why: sauerkraut and kimchi have a pH of about 3.5, making them extremely acidic upon contact with your chompers — and capable of chewing through enamel with the best of ‘em.
 That’s about the same pH level as soft drinks like Coke and Pepsi.

-(High-school science refresher, in case you slept through that lesson: a pH of 7 is considered neutral; anything higher is alkaline, and anything lower is acidic.
-Foods with pH levels below 5.3 start entering the “enamel damage” territory, especially if your teeth are already in a compromised state.)
+A pH of 7 is considered neutral; anything higher is alkaline, and anything lower is acidic.
+Foods with pH levels below 5.3 begin entering the “enamel damage” territory, especially if your teeth are already in a compromised state.

-Not surprisingly, my tooth pain resolved pretty fast after I started limiting fermented vegetables and other highly acidic foods, especially fruits I hadn’t realized had such a low pH.
-I can eat those things now without any problem — at least in moderation; I still have to keep my inner kimchi-gorger in check — but during the early phases of healing, I had to be pretty cautious about giving my mouth an unintentional acid bath.
+Not surprisingly, my tooth pain resolved quite quickly after I began limiting fermented vegetables and other highly acidic foods, especially fruits I hadn’t realized had such a low pH.
+I can eat those things now without any issues — at least in moderation; I still have to keep my inner kimchi-gorger in check — but during the early phases of healing, I had to be pretty cautious about giving my mouth an unintentional acid bath.

-In case you’re curious, here’s a list of some of the low-pH foods that ended up on my “limit” list for a couple of years.
+If you’re interested, here’s a list of some of the low-pH foods that ended up on my “limit” list for a couple of years.
 You’ll notice a lot of fruit on there.
-Given that my own teeth healing occurred with a diet packed with low-acid fruits (papaya and melons, largely), I tend to think the acidity of fruit is a bigger problem than its sugar content, as far as dental health goes.
-(Values taken from a list produced by the FDA.)
+Given that my own teeth healing happened with a diet packed with low-acid fruits (papaya and melons, largely), I tend to think the acidity of fruit is a larger issue than its sugar content, as far as dental health goes.
+(Values taken from a list created by the FDA.)

 - Apples: 3.3-3.9